davidmakoto/react-static-landing-page/README.md

 # Responsive landing page take home technical assignment:

+## Highlights
+* Chose to do project in React.js and Tailwind CSS.
+* Hosted the project on Netlify using CI/CD pipeline from this GitHub repo.
+* First project done in React.js, Tailwind CSS using flexbox
+* Spent one day researching technologies and completed the project on the second day

 ## Prompt
+### Overview
-* Common job task of making a landing page with 4-5 day turnaround (turned in within 24 hours)
+Common job task of making a landing page with 4-5 day turnaround

 * "You can either host the page yourself or send us a zip of the site files.
 * Make a working HTML page using [actual link obscured: screenshot of photoshop file below].